-6D(WG)
+6D(WG) 7D Mk II

 EOS cameras with built-in GPS have a function for saving GPS log files.
 Using EU, you can download to your computer GPS log files saved in the camera's internal memory or on the camera's memory card.
 You can also delete GPS log files saved in the camera's memory card.
-This function is enabled only when the camera's [Select GPS device] is set to [Internal GPS] and Map Utility version 1.4 or later is installed.
+This function is enabled only when the camera's [Select GPS device] is set to [Internal GPS], or [GPS] is set to [Enable], and a compatible version of Map Utility is installed.